StachRedeker/ArduinoMinimalCircuit/README.md

 ```

 [^NAND]: Observe that this is not how a NAND gate is realized in hardware!
 In practise, an AND (so not a NAND) gate is made by placing an inverter after a NAND gate.
 Hence why AND gates are inherently slower than NAND gates.
 The NAND gate is the universal gate here.
 So, if I wanted to be 100% accurate, I should have made the `NAND()` function: `return !(digitalRead(b1) && digitalRead(b2));` and the `AND()` function: `return !NAND();`.
 But this, of course, wouldn't make things more clear.
 By the way, the same is true for NOR and OR.
 An OR gate is realized by inverting a NOR gate.
-(NEEDS SOURCE)
+[SOURCE](https://www.quora.com/Why-are-NAND-gates-used-more-predominantly-than-AND-gates)

 ## Instructions

+Now, on to the millon dollar question: how to acctually program the chip?
+This is a 3-step process:

+1. Set up the Arduino as a flashing device.
+2. Burn the bootloader on our ATmega328P chip.
+3. Flash the code to the ATmega328P chip using the Arduino.

+### 1. Set up the Arduino as a flashing device
+Connect the Arduino to your computer and fire up the Arduino IDE.
+You might want to disconnect the Arduino from your circuit.
+This is not strictly necessary, but I found that unwanted behavior can occur if connected to the circuit.
+If you already connected the Arduino to the circuit, this is fine.
+But if problems occur, a good troubleshooting step can be to disconnect the Arduino from the circuit.

+In the Arduino IDE, go to File > Examples > 11.
+ArduinoISP > ArduinoISP.
+Upload this code to your Arduino board.

+Congratulations!
+You've set up the Arduino as a flashing device.

+### 2. Burn the bootloader on our ATmega328P chip.
+Now, we are going to burn the bootloader on our ATmega328P chip.
+The bootloader is software that is required for the processor to understand our program.